httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Parameterised Lists {#param}

-Parameterised Lists are arrays of parameterised identifier with one or more members.
+Parameterised Lists are arrays of parameterised identifiers, with one or more members.

-A parameterised identifier is a token ({{token}}}) with an optional set of parameters, each parameter having a textual name and an optional value that is an item ({{item}}).
-Ordering between parameters is not significant, and duplicate parameters MUST cause parsing to fail.
+A parameterised identifier is a primary identifier (a {{token}}}) with associated parameters, an ordered map of key-value pairs where the keys are short, textual strings and the values are items ({{item}}).
+There can be zero or more parameters, and keys are required to be unique.

 The ABNF for parameterised lists in HTTP/1 headers is: